New investment will see life-changing technology developed here

 Why rehabilitation?

-Recognising people might need rehabilitation at any time in their lives and focusing on needs across their life-course, rather than specific clinical conditions, we cut through any narrow-focused silos, creating solutions with wider applications.
-Embedded in the National Rehabilitation Centre (NRC), we will work across acute, primary care, residential and social care.
+Recognising people might need rehabilitation at any time in their lives and focusing on those needs across a lifetime, rather than specific clinical conditions, the new HRC in Rehabilitation will cut through any narrow-focused silos, creating solutions with the widest possible application.

 What we aim to achieve